 Up to that point, I avoided opening it up because it looked too suspicious from the outside.
-When I finally openend it, the inside turned out to be a mess of dust, wires and hot-glue, just as I had expected.
+When I finally opened it, the inside turned out to be a mess of dust, wires and hot-glue, just as I had expected.

-This is the BACK UP AREA, which holds the cause of the error most likely.
+This is the BACK UP AREA, which most likely holds the cause of the error.
 The person who consolized this machine did not remove the coin battery.
-This is the first thing that must be done when touching a MVS board, otherwise the old battery will leak and eat through the circuit board.
+This is the first thing that must be done when touching a MVS board.
+Otherwise, the old battery will eventually leak and eat through the circuit board.